 By Sam Candler

-The Very Reverend Sam Candler is dean of St. Philip’s Cathedral in Atlanta.
+The Very Rev. Sam Candler is dean of St. Philip’s Cathedral in Atlanta.
+He helped start that city’s interfaith group, and leads regular community bible studies.
 His sermons and reflections on “Good Faith and Common Good” can be found on the Cathedral web site.